RichardLitt/stranded-by-trump/index.md

 If you are in the Silicon Valley region:

-* <a href="https://github.com/mcgd/project-ellis" target="_blank">Project Ellis</a> is a network of people who can help with legal advice, travel arangements, accommodation and other issues.
+* <a href="https://github.com/mcgd/project-ellis" target="_blank">Project Ellis</a> is a network of people who can help with legal advice, travel arrangements, accommodation and other issues.

 # For Those Who Want to Help